awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-iam-instanceprofile.md

  Creates a new instance profile\.
 For information about instance profiles, go to [About Instance Profiles](https://docs.aws.amazon.com/IAM/latest/UserGuide/AboutInstanceProfiles.html)\.

-The number and size of IAM resources in an AWS account are limited\.
-For more information, see [IAM and STS Quotas](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_iam-quotas.html) in the *IAM User Guide*\.
+ For information about the number of instance profiles you can create, see [Limitations on IAM Entities](https://docs.aws.amazon.com/IAM/latest/UserGuide/LimitationsOnEntities.html) in the *IAM User Guide*\.

 ## Syntax<a name="aws-resource-iam-instanceprofile-syntax"></a>